Hey Kids (Start Here)

 Likely because he is somewhat at a loss.

 Hermann supposes he deserves whatever it is that this is—the outrageously superior example of Newton’s most attractive brand of arrogance filtered through a new lens of self-containment for which Hermann credits his own influence.
-It is a magnificent thing to behold and may actually be that which, in the end, drives Hermann to a point incompatible with rational thought.
+It’s a magnificent thing to behold and may actually be that which, in the end, drives Hermann to a point incompatible with rational thought.

-I am awesome, his brain says, sounding like Newton, confusingly admiring himself from within the confines of Hermann’s own head.
+I am awesome, his brain says, sounding like Newton confusingly admiring himself from within the confines of Hermann’s own head.

 Dr. Gottlieb cannot take much more of this.

-He leans back against the door, trying not to feel horribly awkward, post impulse-car-buying and impulse-fish-buying, a confused mess of a mathematician with closet musical interests, a skull too small for all its tenants, and a coat too large for his frame.
+He leans back against the door, trying not to feel horribly awkward, post impulse car-buying and impulse fish-buying, a confused mess of a mathematician with closet musical interests, a skull too small for all its tenants, and a coat too large for his frame.

 “I know,” Hermann says.
 “I bought a car.”